VirgilSecurity/virgil-sdk-php/docs/private-keys.md

 ### <a name="example-4"></a> Example 4: Update Container object

-> Action purpose is to update existing Container object.
+> Update an existing Container object.

 > **Note:**

-> By invocation of this mmethod you can change Container Type or|and Container Password
+> By invoking this method you can change the Container Type or|and Container Password

 ```php
 <?php